Trail descriptions in and around the San Francisco Bay Area

 Skeggs Point (Suggestion 5)

-This is a broad loop in the park that gets you to sample El Corte de Madera Creek Trail downhill and also see North Leaf Trail.
+This is the "big loop" in this park, roughly tracing its boundaries.
+You get to sample El Corte de Madera Creek Trail downhill and also see North Leaf and South Leaf trails.

 Fun